Vernonia amygdalina: Food

-The leaves are a staple vegetable in soups and stews of various cultures throughout equatorial Africa.
-They are washed to reduce their bitterness, after which they are dried and used to prepare meat dishes.
-In Nigeria, leaves are also used in place of hops to brew beer.
+The leaves are a major ingredient in preparation of ofe onugbu (bitter leaf soup) popular and culturally relevant amongst the Igbo people of Eastern Nigeria.
+They are dried to reduce breakage before washing to reduce bitterness.
+In Eastern Nigeria, the water also serves as a stomachache remedy, and leaves are also used in place of hops to brew beer.

+In Cameroon the leaves are used to cook Ndole one of its national dishes.

 Other

 In Nigeria, twigs and sticks from this plant are used as a chewing stick for dental hygiene and the stems are used for soap in Uganda.
 In Ghana, the young leaves rather than the old, has gained credence for its potent anti-diabetic and anti-inflammatory activity; and have been proven using animal models.

+In the Northern part of Nigeria, it has been added to horse feed to provide a strengthening or fattening tonic called 'Chusar Doki' in Hausa.

 Zoopharmacognosy

 In the wild, chimpanzees have been observed to ingest the leaves when suffering from parasitic infections.